 “This study showed that sleep apnea is an independent risk factor for incident pneumonia,” wrote Dr. Vincent Yi-Fong Su & Dr. Kun-Ta Chou, Department of Chest Medicine, Taipei Veterans General Hospital, Taipei, Taiwan, with coauthors, according to a press release.
 “Our results also demonstrated an exposure-response relation in that patients with more severe sleep apnea may have a higher risk of pneumonia than patients with sleep apnea of milder severity.”

 There are a few different theories that may explain this increased risk of pneumonia among sleep apnea patients and CPAP users:

 - With their breathing obstructed, sleep apnea patients are more likely to aspirate contents or liquid from their throat.

 - CPAP machines can prevent sleep apnea patients from coughing up mucus lingering in their lungs.

 - Dirty CPAP equipment contains bacteria and other harmful contaminants that can cause pneumonia.

 How sleep apnea patients and CPAP users can reduce their risk of pneumonia

 The first step sleep apnea patients and CPAP users can take toward preventing pneumonia this year is also the easiest: Clean your CPAP equipment daily!

 Don’t let pneumonia or other bacterial and viral illnesses cramp your style this fall and winter.
 After all, you have leaves to peep and holiday parties to attend!
-Now that you know that you’re at risk for developing pneumonia, you can be proactive and stop it before it even starts.
+Now that you know the correlation between sleep apnea, CPAP and pneumonia and understand the risk for developing this lung infection, you can be proactive and stop it before it even starts.